Third Trimester Nausea: Causes And Ways To Prevent It

 Image: IStock

-3. Diet: Too spicy, greasy, or acidic foods can exacerbate nausea and vomiting.
-Track your pregnancy nutrition and avoid foods that cause or increase your queasiness.
+3. Diet: Too spicy, greasy, or acidic foods can worsen nausea and vomiting.
+To manage your nutritional requirements in the third trimester, keep track of what you eat and avoid foods that trigger or intensify your queasiness.

 4. Changes in the body: Growing uterus and baby can make you feel ill at times.
 Pressure from the growing uterus, sleep disturbances, stress, and anxiety about labor, childcare, etc., may cause aggravated, uncomfortable pregnancy symptoms, including nausea and vomiting.